 All preprints submitted to OSF Preprints and community preprint services are indexed by major search engines, Google Scholar, and SHARE.

 I think some preprints are missing from your aggregate search.
 OSF Preprints shows a different number of preprints from one preprint server than the source.
 Shouldn't they match?

 We try very hard to index every preprint included in third-party preprint services, but there are a number of reasons that can lead to a discrepancy.
 We index new content from these services once per day.
 In this way, items added today might not yet appear.
 Beyond that, there can be differences in the way services report numbers for new versions of preprints or deleted preprints.
 When we find these discrepancies, we reach out to the preprint services and work together to resolve them.

-If there is a specific preprint you're looking for that's not included in our index, please report the "missing" preprint to firstname.lastname@example.org so that we can investigate the issue and improve our indexing.
+If there is a specific preprint you're looking for that's not included in our index, please report the "missing" preprint to our support team so that we can investigate the issue and improve our indexing.
 Contact our support team using the support center beacon found on the bottom right side of any OSF support page:

 There are several reasons why your preprint may not be showing in Google Scholar.
 Below is a checklist to help you understand why your preprint may not be indexed, and what you can do on your end to ensure it gets indexed as soon as possible:

 - Does your preprint have a publication DOI associated with it?
 If yes, and that publication is already indexed in Google Scholar, then the preprint will be read as a new version of the archived publication and will be indexed during full index rebuilds which happen twice a year.

 - Do you have a single-author name, e.g. "Maria", "Mohamed"?
 Google Scholar does not currently support preprints with single-author names.
 Please add a second part to your author name from your OSF profile.